 Instructions

 - Prepare the dry ingredients: Whisk the flour, cornstarch, salt and baking soda in a large bowl and set aside.
+Chop the dark chocolate into small chunks if you haven't already.2 ½ cups all-purpose flour2 teaspoons cornstarch1 teaspoon sea salt1 teaspoon baking soda

 - Chill: Place the batter in the refrigerator and chill for a minimum of 2 hours, or overnight.
 Tip: to chill the dough faster, divide into 2 separate bowls.

-- Cool: Let the cookies rest on the baking sheet for 5 minutes, then transfer the cookies to a cooling rack using a spatula.
+- Cool: Let the cookies rest on the baking sheet for 5 minutes, then transfer them to a cooling rack using a spatula.
 Place the second cookie sheet in the oven to bake (if you're using the same sheet, let it cool before you place the next batch on it.)

 - Enjoy: Enjoy the cookies while they're warm; there's nothing better!
 The rest of the cookies can be stored in an airtight container in the fridge for up to 5 days.